arudzitis/interview1/README.md

 * Candidate need to write logic in `@Service` and `@Controller` classes.

 ### * Service part
 You need to implement `loadReport` method.
 This method should use Map structure.
-The only method what you can use from `PolicyRepository` is `Stram<Policy> loadAllPolicyRecords()`.
+The only method what you can use from `PolicyRepository` is `Stream<Policy> loadAllPolicyRecords()`.
 This method will return Stream with all policy records from DB.

 ### * Controller part
 You need to fix `getReport()` method.

 ### * Testing
-You have to implement test which will test `/report` end-point (end-point exist, receive expected media-type, response caan be mapped to `ReportDTO` class)
+You have to implement test which will test `/report` end-point (end-point exist, receive expected media-type, response can be mapped to `ReportDTO` class)

 ### Tech spec.
 - H2 DB console: http://localhost:8080/h2-console